ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/configuration/iOS/xtify-ios-test-build.html.markdown

 ##Requirements for Push Notification Apps
 There are some things that you need to do differently for Push Apps.

- - You **must** use and dedicated App ID.
+ - You **must** use a dedicated App ID.
 For non Push Apps, you can actually use a shared App ID such as `com.somedomain.*`, which allows any Application ID starting with `com.somedomain` to be used.
  - Make sure that your Provisioning Profile is valid for your App ID and your Developer Certificate
  - Use a correctly matched Developer Certificate and Provisioning Profile in AC Mobile Build or Phonegap Build.